 DCF Fair Value Target:

 Below please find a table outlining a discounted cash flow forecast for ORAN, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Orange ranked in the 47th percentile in terms of potential gain offered.
+To summarize, we found that Orange ranked in the 90th percentile in terms of potential gain offered.
 Moreover, under all the scenarios we modelled, the output consistently forecasted positive returns.
-In terms of the factors that were most noteworthy in this DCF analysis for ORAN, they are:
+The most interesting components of our discounted cash flow analysis for Orange ended up being:

 Terminal Growth Rate in Free Cash Flow